aces/Loris-MRI/docs/scripts_md/DTI.md

   - $argument: argument to be inserted in MINC header
   - $value   : value of the argument to be inserted in MINC header
   - $minc    : MINC file
-  - $awk     : awk information to check if argument inserted in MINC header
+  - $awk     : awk info to check if argument inserted in MINC header

 RETURNS: 1 if argument was inserted in the MINC header, undef otherwise